ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 ```

 #### Querying data

+This sample shows three examples to demonstrate the different usages of the `query` operation and query the
+database table and obtain the results.

 This example demonstrates querying data from a table in a database.
 First, a type is created to represent the returned result set.
 Please note the mapping of the database column